-This guide will assist by helping you steer past the confusion and chaotic array of information and gather a solid insight into the general eligibility criteria and become qualified Merchant Cash Advance loan leads for private lenders.
+This guide will assist by helping you steer past the confusion and chaotic array of information providing a solid insight into the general eligibility criteria of becoming a qualified Merchant Cash Advance Leads vendor for MCA brokers.

 Qualification Criteria for MCA Loans

-A Merchant Cash Advance can be the perfect solution for any Essential Business owner looking for a quick funding option to finance and eventually get the business running; stricter banking regulations create inefficiency in business operations.
+A Merchant Cash Advance can be the perfect solution for any Essential Business owner looking for a quick funding option, and eventually get their business running; strict banking regulations create inefficiency in business operations.

 You may access these documents from your bank’s online portal or have them mailed to your postal address.

-Balance Sheets are a summary of your assets and liabilities, one which clearly indicates everything that you own (assets, money, etc) and what you owe to your business associates and/or suppliers.
+Balance Sheets are a summary of your assets and liabilities, which clearly indicate everything that you own (assets, money, etc) and what you owe to your business associates and/or suppliers.
 Balance sheets provide a sneak peek into the financial health of your business.

 Since most businesses have a high rate of fallout within their first year, most MCA loan providers like to trust businesses that have been operational for a little longer than that.

 Once you’re done providing the financial & historical data of your business, MCA loan providers want to know your plans regarding the money you want to borrow.

 In some cases, specific MCA lenders/loan schemes have strict requirements that dictate how you should/shouldn’t use the loan money.

 Moreover, MCA lenders like to make sure that you invest the money wisely, thus, guaranteeing payback within the designated period.